A Hard Day's Night (film): Critical response

-Reviews of the film were mostly positive; one oft-quoted assessment was provided by Andrew Sarris of The Village Voice, labeling A Hard Day's Night "the Citizen Kane of jukebox musicals."
-When The Village Voice published the results of its first annual film poll, A Hard Day's Night placed second behind Stanley Kubrick's Dr. Strangelove.
-On Rotten Tomatoes the film holds an approval rating of 98% based on 109 reviews, with an average rating of 8.5/10.
+Contemporary reviews of the film were mostly positive; one oft-quoted assessment was provided by Andrew Sarris of The Village Voice, who deemed it "the Citizen Kane of jukebox musicals."
+When The Village Voice published the results of its first annual film poll, A Hard Day's Night placed second among the films of 1964, behind only Dr. Strangelove.
+On review aggregator Rotten Tomatoes the film holds an approval rating of 98% based on 112 reviews, with an average rating of 8.50/10.
 The website's critics consensus reads: "A Hard Day's Night, despite its age, is still a delight to watch and has proven itself to be a rock-and-roll movie classic."
 It is number four on Rotten Tomatoes' list of the Top Ten Musicals and Performing Arts films.
 On Metacritic, it has a weighted average score of 96 out of 100, based on 24 critics, indicating "universal acclaim".

 Time magazine called the film "One of the smoothest, freshest, funniest films ever made for purposes of exploitation."
 Film critic Roger Ebert described the film as "one of the great life-affirming landmarks of the movies", and added it to his list of The Great Movies.
 In 2004, Total Film magazine named A Hard Day's Night the 42nd greatest British film of all time.
 In 2005, Time.com named it one of the 100 best films of the last 80 years.
 Leslie Halliwell gave the film his highest rating, four stars, the only British film of 1964 to achieve that accolade.

-The New York Times film critic Bosley Crowther noted the film was a subtle satire on Beatlemania and the Beatles themselves.
-The Beatles are portrayed as likeable young lads who are constantly amazed at the attention they receive and who want nothing more than a little peace and quiet; however, they have to deal with screaming crowds, journalists who ask nonsensical questions, and authority figures who constantly look down upon them.
-In fact, their biggest problem is McCartney's elderly, but "clean" grandfather, played by Wilfrid Brambell.
+The New York Times film critic Bosley Crowther noted that the film was a subtle satire on Beatlemania and the Beatles themselves, faced with screaming crowds, journalists who ask nonsensical questions, and authority figures who constantly look down upon them and mock youth culture at large.
 The New Yorker critic Brendan Gill wrote: "Though I don't pretend to understand what makes these four rather odd-looking boys so fascinating to so many scores of millions of people, I admit that I feel a certain mindless joy stealing over me as they caper about uttering sounds."

 A Hard Day's Night was nominated for two Academy Awards: for Best Screenplay (Alun Owen), and Best Score (Adaptation) (George Martin).
+None of the Lennon-McCartney songs were nominated, with the Best Original Song award going to "Chim Chim Cher-ee" from Mary Poppins.